Although both these terms are used synonymously. Knowing the distinction is key to delivering efficient programs.

 What is Education?

-An enlightening experience.
+It is a broad process.
+One that includes acquisition of knowledge, understanding, values, skills & moral habits.
 Focused on the holistic development of an individual.
-All while encouraging critical thinking, creativity, and personal growth.
+While encouraging critical thinking, creativity, and personal growth.

 Key Points About Education